prrvchr/SQLiteOOo/README.md

 ### What has been done for version 1.0.0:

 - Integration of SQLite JDBC version 3.42.0.0.
-I especially want to thank [gotson][27] for the [many improvements to the SQLite JDBC driver][28] that made it possible to use SQLite in LibreOffice/OpenOffice.
+I especially want to thank [gotson][26] for the [many improvements to the SQLite JDBC driver][27] that made it possible to use SQLite in LibreOffice/OpenOffice.

+### What has been done for version 1.0.1:

+- Fixed [bug 156511][28] occurring when using the com.sun.star.embed.XStorage interface.
+The workaround is to use the copyElementTo() method instead of moveElementTo().

-### What remains to be done for version 1.0.0:
+### What remains to be done for version 1.0.1:

 - Add new language for internationalization...